Recording Workshop

-Recording Workshop (RECW) is a school that teaches the process of music recording and audio production.
+Recording Workshop (RECW) is an advanced educational facility that teaches the process of music recording and audio production.
 It is located seven miles south of Chillicothe, Ohio, USA.

 History

 Founded in 1977 as "The Recording Workshop", the school was associated with Appalachia Sound Recording Studio.
 Both entities originated with Joe Waters who had started the recording studio in 1971.

 In 1987, Recording Workshop was recognized with a Mix magazine TEC Award Nomination as Outstanding Educational Institution.

 Notable lecturers at Recording Workshop include: